Priti Patel: Member of Parliament for Witham: 2010–present

 In October 2013, Patel was drafted into the Number 10 Policy Unit, and was promoted as Exchequer Secretary to the Treasury the following summer.
 In October 2014, Patel criticised the plan of the Academies Enterprise Trust to merge the New Rickstones and Maltings Academies, claiming that to do so would be detrimental to school standards.
-Patel lodged a complaint with the BBC claiming one-sided coverage critical of Narendra Modi on the eve of his victory in 2014 Indian elections.
+Patel lodged a complaint with the BBC alleging one-sided coverage critical of Narendra Modi on the eve of his victory in 2014 Indian elections.
 In January 2015, Patel was presented with a "Jewels of Gujarat" award in Ahmedabad, India, and in the city she delivered a keynote speech to the Gujarat Chamber of Commerce.

 At the 2015 UK general election, Patel was re-elected with an increased vote share of 57.5% and an increased majority of 19,554.
 During the campaign, she had criticised Labour Party rival John Clarke for referring to her as a "sexy Bond villain" and a "village idiot" on social media; Clarke apologised.
-After the election, Patel became Minister of State for Employment in the Department for Work and Pensions, and was sworn on to the Privy Council on 14 May 2015.
+After the election, Patel became Minister of State for Employment in the Department for Work and Pensions, and was sworn on to the Privy Council.

 In October 2015, a junior employee at the Department for Work and Pensions was dismissed from her role.
 In response, the employee brought a formal complaint of bullying and harassment against the DWP, including Patel.
 In 2017, a settlement was reached for £25,000 after the member of staff threatened to bring a legal claim of bullying, harassment and discrimination on the grounds of race and disability against the department and Patel.